MiamiOH/puppet-lastpass/README.md

 - `user`: [String] The user to be configured for non-interactive lpass use.
 Requires that lastpass::config_dir and lastpass::group be set.
 The module does NOT create this user.
 - `group`: [String] The group that will own lastpass::config_dir.
 - `config_dir`: [String] A valid path corresponding to $LASTPASS_HOME for lastpass::user.
 The username and password will be written to the corresponding files at this location.
 Defaults to undef.
-- `user_username`: [String] The LastPass username for automated login.
+- `username`: [String] The LastPass username for automated login.
 Requires the config_dir parameter.
 Defaults to undef.
-- `user_password`: [String] The LastPass password for automated login.
+- `password`: [String] The LastPass password for automated login.
 Requires the config_dir parameter.
 Defaults to undef.
-- `user_agent_timeout`: [Integer] The agent timeout in seconds after which relogin is required.
+- `agent_timeout`: [Integer] The agent timeout in seconds after which relogin is required.
 Setting this to 0 disables the timeout.
-Defaults to 3600.
+Defaults to lpass default of 3600.
-- `user_sync_type`: [string] The sync option value to use with lpass commands which support sync.
+- `sync_type`: [string] The sync option value to use with lpass commands which support sync.
 Must be one of 'auto', 'now', or 'no'.
 Defaults to auto.
-- `user_auto_sync_time`: [Integer]  Defaults to undef.
+- `auto_sync_time`: [Integer]  Defaults to lpass default of 5.

 ### Private Classes